Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Modelling Binary Merger Observations

 The observed power spectrum is the underlying convergence power spectrum, modified by a shot noise term due to our finite number of sources.

 where $\bar{n}$ is the number density of GW sources, and $\delta_{ij}$ is the Kronecker delta ensuring shot noise only contributes for auto-correlations.
+Possible high-order correlations between the WL and GW signal are not included.
 To include the effects of sky localisation on the convergence power spectrum, we assume that a Gaussian kernel damps the signal.
 The total observed power spectrum is then deconvolved with the same kernel, leaving the Inverse-Gaussian term in the shot-noise error seen in Eq.\;(\ref{eq:Clerror}) \cite{Mukherjee_2020}.
 The maximum $\ell$ mode that can be probed is directly related to the localisation area, the uncertainty blows up past this $\ell$ mode.
 If the localisation area is given by $A_{\rm loc} = \Omega$ deg$^{2}$, then $\ell_{\rm max}\!\sim\!180/\sqrt{\pi \Omega}$.

 Finally, the covariance is given by

 where trispectrum terms have been neglected.
 In this work we assume an observable sky area of $15\,000\,$deg$^{2}$ giving $f_{\rm sky}=0.36$ based on Euclid.
 This value considers the sky blocked from view by the galactic disk and zodiacal plane, and while GW observations are not limited by this, host galaxy redshifts are.